-Call for Children's Artist/Illustrator in Residence – Fall 2022
+Call for Indigenous Artist in Residence — Winter/Spring 2024

 Description of the Position

-The children’s artist/illustrator residency runs for three months, September – November annually.
+The Indigenous residency runs for three months, February-April annually.
 The artist will be required to take part in an artist talk in the beginning of the residency and, at minimum, two public workshops and/or school programs, all set in collaboration with the Library.
-Beginning September 1, 2022, the artist will hold open studio hours at Central Library for a minimum 7.5 hours per week, culminating in a December exhibition.
-The 252 square foot Artist in Residence studio is available to the artist during opening hours to work on their own projects and the Library Goes to Kindergarten contract (see below).
-Due to uncertainty related to COVID-19, the Artist in Residence may be asked to work remotely, and some activities may be deferred and/or delivered online.
+The artist will determine and hold regular, open studio hours at new Central Library for a minimum 7.5 hours per week, culminating in a May exhibition or performance.
+The Artist in Residence studio is available to the artist during opening hours to work on their own projects.

 The Artist in Residence honorarium is $50.00 per hour to a maximum of 100 hours per residency.
 This amount includes offsite preparation time and onsite program delivery time, and any other project expenses incurred by the applicant, except for materials specific to community engagement events.